jeffrosenberg/how-to-use-the-internet/how-the-internet-works/urls.md

 > The Internet is millions of computers, all connected together.

-And on the page [What exactly is a website?](/how-the-internet-works/websites), I wrote:
+And on the page [What is a website?](/how-the-internet-works/websites), I wrote:

 > When you view a simple website, such as this one, you're really reading a file stored on a computer.